honey-grapes/Anytime/README.md

 <img src="https://media.giphy.com/media/GLe028a7Eu5PWqiGjB/giphy.gif">

-## Future Feature Implementations
+## Future Implementations
 - Contacts
   - Move Contact into ContactViewModel
 - Add Contact
-  - Disable further steps in Add view unless previous steps are done
+  - Disable further steps in the Add Contact view unless previous steps are completed
-  - Relationship option
 - Feed
-  - Better implementation for feed
   - Move Feed into FeedViewModel
-- Location
-- Deployment: Currently the app is still in development phase
+  - Better implementation for feed: I am considering modifying the feed so that you can only see a contact's feed after they've added you as well.
+Regarding likes given by contacts that have been deleted (therefore are no longer authorized to see your feed), maybe I could think of a way to delete their likes as well after they've been deleted.
+- Deployment: Currently I have completed the app in the development environment and have built and tested it on my phone.
+After more testing and tweaks, I plan to deploy and distribute the app through Firebase App Distribution and register my family members as testers.